Archives of the Impossible: Collections

-As of April 2024, AOTI held fifteen total collections.
 In October 2025, Kripal reported that AOTI had grown to eighteen collections.
 AOTI houses mail correspondences that Whitley Strieber, author of the book Communion, received from the public about their reported alien abduction claims.
 Kripal highlighted 3,400 letters to Strieber in particular; Strieber had received hundreds of thousands of letters that his wife Anne curated, and the particularly significant letters were donated to AOTI.
 Additional collections to AOTI were donated by Larry W. Bryant, Brenda Denzler, Richard F. Haines, R. Leo Sprinkle and Wendelle C. Stevens.
 Both the Sprinkle and Vallée materials have embargoes requested by the creators on some content due to their "sensitive nature", according to the journal of the WLA.

-AOTI holds declassified research material of the United States Army's 1972-1995 Stargate Project Christopher Senn was identified as organizing the Stargate Project collection for Rice University.
+AOTI holds declassified research material of the United States Army's 1972–1995 Stargate Project.
+Christopher Senn was identified as organizing the Stargate Project collection for Rice University.
 The collection was donated by Edwin May, the U.S. Army's program director from 1985 to 1995.
 In Routledge's Handbook of Religion and Secrecy by Hugh Urban and Paul Christopher Johnson, Kripal and Senn detailed that May's donation to AOTI encompassed thousands of pages of declassified materials.

-The archives were described as holding "thousands" of "firsthand abduction accounts".
+The archives were described in In Town Magazine by Virginia Billeaud Andrerson as holding "thousands" of "firsthand abduction accounts".
 KPRC-TV described AOTI collections as containing "photos, drawings, sketches, and personal testimonies, all claiming to document encounters with the unknown".
-Editor Derek Askey of the The Sun in 2025 detailed his visit to AOTI, and his examination of materials from the government's Stargate Project and Communion readers.
+Editor Derek Askey of The Sun in 2025 detailed his visit to AOTI, and his examination of materials from the government's Stargate Project and Communion readers.
+Writing in Global Policy, Austin, Bohlander and Engles describe AOTI as containing "detailed accounts" by people "adamant the experiences unfolded as they describe".